“I don’t think the camera lies.” Susan Sontag, writer.

 Read more

-The incident has a name: “Bloody Saturday.”
 We know the photographer: H. S. Wong (a.k.a Wong Hai-Sheng, Wang Xiaoting and by his nickname “Newsreel”).
-We know almost nothing about the baby.
+The baby’s identity, and fate, is clouded by various competing narratives.
 Read more

 Before he reached the Rhine River in Germany, Patton bestrode the Seine in France and marked his territory: “Patton, after a flying visit, proudly announced to Bradley that he had ‘pissed in the river that morning.'”
 Antony Beevor, D-Day, quoting Martin Blumenson, ed., Patton Papers.
 See Patton Pis for more information.